thebigfilecom/thebigfile-com-dev/submodules/internetidentity/docs/ii-spec.md

 ## The Internet Identity Service backend internals

-This section, which is to be expanded, describes interesting design choices about the internals of the Internet Identity Service Canister.
+This section, which is to be expanded, describes interesting design choices about the internals of the Internet Identity Service Cube.
 In particular

 ### Salt

-The `salt` used to blind the hashes that form the `seed` of the Canister Signature "public keys" is obtained via a call to `aaaaa-aa.raw_rand()`.
+The `salt` used to blind the hashes that form the `seed` of the Cube Signature "public keys" is obtained via a call to `aaaaa-aa.raw_rand()`.
 The resulting 32 byte sequence is used as-is.

 Since this cannot be done during `canister_init` (no calls from canister init), the randomness is fetched by someone triggering the `init_salt()` method explicitly, or just any other update call.
 More concretely: